ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 Calling it more than once removes the BreakthroughOrder list

 That list is used to spawn planetary anomalies

+**Colonists showing up on wrong map in infobar**

+Disabled by default, can cause freezing when loading saves.

 **No flying drones underground**